 1. Maximum Number of Buildings, Notational Lots The maximum number of buildings on a notational lot shall be two (2), a maximum of one principle building and one accessory building.
 2. Maximum Lot Coverage, Notational Lots 30% 3.
-Maximum Building Area, Principal Building 102.0 m (1,100 ft. ) 4.
-Maximum Building Area, Principal Building 18.6 m (200.0 ft. ) 5.
+Maximum Building Area, Principal Building 102.0 m 2 (1,100 ft.
+2) 4.
+Maximum Building Area, Principal Building 18.6 m2 (200.0 ft.2) 5.
 Front and Rear Yards All buildings shall be located in relation to front and rear property lines as determined by the Development Authority, who shall take into account the location of buildings on adjacent lots as well as adjacent notational lots.
 No accessory buildings shall be located in a front yard.
-Unless otherwise permitted below, all buildings shall provide a side yard of at least 10% of the width of the lot and/or the notational lot.
+C Cido Vauda Unless otherwise permitted below, all buildings shall provide a side yard of at least 10% of the width of the lot and/or the notational lot.
 6. Side Yards Eaves, bay windows, chimneys and extensions cantilevered beyond the Building footings may not encroach into a required side yard.
-7. Decks and Patios If any part of a deck or patio is more than 0.3 m (1 ft.) above grade it is governed by the same yard and setback requirements as a building.
+7. Decks and Patios If any part of a deck or patio is more than $0.3\mathrm{m}(1\mathrm{ft.})$ above grade it is governed by the same yard and setback requirements as a building.